eic/epic-prod/docs/RECO/24.06.0/index.md

             20GeV , Sub-directory or File Count:3
             2GeV , Sub-directory or File Count:3
             500MeV , Sub-directory or File Count:3
-            5GeV , Sub-directory or File Count:3
         e- , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:3
-            10GeV , Sub-directory or File Count:4
-            1GeV , Sub-directory or File Count:4
-            200MeV , Sub-directory or File Count:3
-            20GeV , Sub-directory or File Count:3
-            2GeV , Sub-directory or File Count:4
-            500MeV , Sub-directory or File Count:3
-            5GeV , Sub-directory or File Count:3
         gamma , Sub-directory or File Count:10
-            100MeV , Sub-directory or File Count:4
-            10GeV , Sub-directory or File Count:3
-            1GeV , Sub-directory or File Count:4
-            200MeV , Sub-directory or File Count:3
-            20GeV , Sub-directory or File Count:3
-            2GeV , Sub-directory or File Count:3
-            40GeV , Sub-directory or File Count:1
-            500MeV , Sub-directory or File Count:3
-            5GeV , Sub-directory or File Count:3
-            60GeV , Sub-directory or File Count:1
         kaon+ , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:3
-            10GeV , Sub-directory or File Count:3
-            1GeV , Sub-directory or File Count:3
-            200MeV , Sub-directory or File Count:3
-            20GeV , Sub-directory or File Count:3
-            2GeV , Sub-directory or File Count:3
-            500MeV , Sub-directory or File Count:3
-            5GeV , Sub-directory or File Count:3
         kaon- , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:3
-            10GeV , Sub-directory or File Count:3
-            1GeV , Sub-directory or File Count:3
-            200MeV , Sub-directory or File Count:3
-            20GeV , Sub-directory or File Count:3
-            2GeV , Sub-directory or File Count:3
-            500MeV , Sub-directory or File Count:3
-            5GeV , Sub-directory or File Count:3
         mu- , Sub-directory or File Count:1
-            10GeV , Sub-directory or File Count:1
         pi+ , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:3
-            10GeV , Sub-directory or File Count:3
-            1GeV , Sub-directory or File Count:3
-            200MeV , Sub-directory or File Count:3
-            20GeV , Sub-directory or File Count:3
-            2GeV , Sub-directory or File Count:3
-            500MeV , Sub-directory or File Count:3
-            5GeV , Sub-directory or File Count:3
         pi- , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:3
-            10GeV , Sub-directory or File Count:3
-            1GeV , Sub-directory or File Count:3
-            200MeV , Sub-directory or File Count:3
-            20GeV , Sub-directory or File Count:3
-            2GeV , Sub-directory or File Count:3
-            500MeV , Sub-directory or File Count:3
-            5GeV , Sub-directory or File Count:3
         pi0 , Sub-directory or File Count:10
-            100MeV , Sub-directory or File Count:3
-            10GeV , Sub-directory or File Count:3
-            1GeV , Sub-directory or File Count:3
-            200MeV , Sub-directory or File Count:3
-            20GeV , Sub-directory or File Count:3
-            2GeV , Sub-directory or File Count:3
-            40GeV , Sub-directory or File Count:1
-            500MeV , Sub-directory or File Count:3
-            5GeV , Sub-directory or File Count:3
-            60GeV , Sub-directory or File Count:1
         proton , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:3
-            10GeV , Sub-directory or File Count:3
-            1GeV , Sub-directory or File Count:3
-            200MeV , Sub-directory or File Count:3
-            20GeV , Sub-directory or File Count:3
-            2GeV , Sub-directory or File Count:3
-            500MeV , Sub-directory or File Count:3
-            5GeV , Sub-directory or File Count:3
 ```